 November 8, 1987

 In the hours before His crucifixion, Jesus prayed to His Father as He had many times before.
-Alistair Begg teaches us that this prayer, however, was different than Jesus’ other prayers.
-In it, Jesus set forth the transition between the end of His work on earth with the cross and the beginning of His follower’s work on earth with evangelism.
-He called on His followers, then and today, to spread the news of the Gospel.
+Alistair Begg teaches us that this prayer, however, was different from Jesus’ other prayers.
+In it, Jesus set forth the transition between the end of His work on earth through the cross and the beginning of His followers’ work on earth through evangelism.
+He then called on His followers, just as He does today, to spread the news of the Gospel.

 1When Jesus had spoken these words, he lifted up his eyes to heaven, and said, “Father, the hour has come; glorify your Son that the Son may glorify you, 2since you have given him authority over all flesh, to give eternal life to all whom you have given him.
 3And this is eternal life, that they know you the only true God, and Jesus Christ whom you have sent.
 4I glorified you on earth, having accomplished the work that you gave me to do.
 5And now, Father, glorify me in your own presence with the glory that I had with you before the world existed.